maticstric/ebukafy/README.md

            -h       Display usage statement.

-           -i       Instead of outputing the manifest into stdout, it overwrites the manifest in the actual content.opf file, in-place.
+           -i       Instead of outputting the manifest into stdout, it overwrites the manifest in the actual content.opf file, in-place.

       EXAMPLES